littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 Gig Economics (Not Egalitarian) - This company pioneered the application of 'gig economy' business models to interplanetary and then interstellar scale.
 Everyone is on the go to provide just what's needed, just in time. (-25% pop resettlement cost, +5% specialist and ruler happiness, build Odd Jobs Emporium)

+Colonial Chartering (Any) - A system of chartered joint-stock companies to raise investment money for space-based resource extraction. (+15% research and mining station output, special vassal interactions)

 Controlling Interest (Any) - A small clique of well-connected members of the board and major shareholders have organized themselves well enough to ensure that all goes according to their designs. (-75% election influence cost, -5% Market Fee)

 Vertical Integration (Any) - This megacorporation owns and operates the entire supply and production chain from raw materials to sales for its major products. (+5% Energy and Mineral production, Trade Value)